-- A. commuting expenses - B. parking fees when visiting a customer - C. cost of using your car in a nonprofit car pool - D. advertising displays on your personal vehicle
+- A. commuting expenses - B. cost of using your car in a nonprofit car pool - C. parking fees when visiting a customer - D. advertising displays on your personal vehicle

-20. What is the standard mileage rate for business use in December 2023:
+20. Which of the following is correct when using the standard mileage rate for business use of a vehicle: